 Local Authority Departments the fee is calculated according to the total number of employees in the landscape section/department including all admin, clerical and multi-disciplinary staff.

 *We offer an introductory 50% discount for the first year to 1-2 person practices first joining in 2020; thereafter the standard rate for 1-2 person applies.

 Have you made use of your listing in the LI Registered Practice directory?
 We also have logos and signboards you can use on your site to put your membership front and centre to reassure clients of the standards you work to.

 Online Case Studies Library

-Registered Practices can receive a free initial consultation and preferential rates through McParland Finn, the LI’s preferred insurance services.
-Please visit the dedicated LI Insurance webpage for more details.
+We offer discounted rates on insurance services, free legal advice and a pension scheme.
+Registered Practices can receive a free initial consultation and preferential rates through McParland Finn, the LI’s preferred insurance broker.
+Visit the dedicated LI Insurance webpage for more details.

 All LI Registered Practices are obliged to

 - Have Professional Indemnity Insurance cover

 - Adhere to the Landscape Institute’s Code of Conduct